 - Develop specialist skills in the empirical analysis of language in context using corpus linguistics and other digital tools.

 The taught modules will be offered in a face-to-face environment and blended learning will be used to offer flexibility for learners.

 Strong International Reputation

-The course lecturers on Stage 1 (Taught component and Research Proposal Development stage) of the programme include internationally renowned Dr Anne O'Keeffe and Dr Brian Clancy (both from Mary Immaculate College).
-The course will also include guest webinars by Prof. Michael McCarthy, Scott Thornbury, Prof. Steve Walsh, Geraldine Mark, Dr Ivor Timmis, and others.
+The course lecturers on Stage 1 (Taught component and Research Proposal Development stage) of the programme include Dr Anne O'Keeffe, Dr Joan O'Sullivan and Dr Brian Clancy (all from Mary Immaculate College).
+The course will also include guest webinars by Prof. Michael McCarthy, Scott Thornbury, Prof. Steve Walsh, Dr Geraldine Mark and others.